Full Guide: FME Flow Troubleshooting Guide

 “My database connection works in FME Workbench, but fails in FME Flow”

-The account that runs the FME Engine Service needs to be a user that can authenticate against the database.
+The account that runs the FME Engine Service must be a user who can authenticate to the database.
 Thus, the account should be changed from the default Local System.
 Have you changed the account that runs the FME Engine service?

 “My SQL Server database is failing to connect”